chand1012/chand1012.github.io/_posts/2019-08-05-FromPythonToGo.md

 ## Intro

 Ever since I started programming, high-level languages, like Python, Ruby, and Lua, have always been my languages of choice for my personal projects.
 I also dabbled with a VERY slight amount of C and C++, most of which was due to my small collection of Arduino boards.
 If you have ever used either Python, Ruby, or Lua, you probably heard that these are called *interpreted* languages.
 This means that when you install them, you never have to run any sort of compiler.
 On Windows, all you have to do to run them is either double click or run `python myscript.py` in the directory of the script and it runs.
-Go is a *compiled* langage, meaning that it needs to be compiled to machine code before it can be run.
-This has the advantage of being **much** faster than an interpreted langage.
-Most compiled langages, especially ones like C and Java, are known to have a somewhat steep learning curve for beginners.
-Go is special in that reguard, as it tries to bridge the gap between the two types of langages, being compiled like C but with a more user-friendly route to coding, like Python.
-This post is not really a tutorial, but mostly a guide for people like me who are used to interpreted and dynamically typed languages  like Python in transition to a statically typed and compiled langage like Golang.
+Go is a *compiled* language, meaning that it needs to be compiled to machine code before it can be run.
+This has the advantage of being **much** faster than an interpreted language.
+Most compiled languages, especially ones like C and Java, are known to have a somewhat steep learning curve for beginners.
+Go is special in that regard, as it tries to bridge the gap between the two types of languages, being compiled like C but with a more user-friendly route to coding, like Python.
+This post is not really a tutorial, but mostly a guide for people like me who are used to interpreted and dynamically typed languages  like Python in transition to a statically typed and compiled language like Golang.

 ## Types